VY SANCTUARY PUNTA XEN

 The Yucatán Peninsula is a cultural paradise with crystalline cenotes, archaeological sites like Chichén Itzá, Uxmal, Edzná; charming towns like Valladolid and Izamal; museums, nature reserves, and a gastronomy that delights the soul.

-Transparency and preparation: what you should know before coming to VY Vinyasa Yoga
+🔍 Transparency and preparation: what you should know before coming to VY Sanctuary

 We are located by the sea, surrounded by mangroves and coastal jungle.
 Here, the days can be hot, humid, rainy, or windy… and sometimes, all of that in a single day.
 When it rains, the ground can get muddy, but don’t worry: all our pathways are raised and made of wood, and the yoga shala, kitchen, dormitories, and other spaces are built one meter above the ground.
 This ensures you can move comfortably without worrying about puddles or mud.